 On this page

-The Province of Ontario has introduced several pieces of legislation that aim to address the housing crisis in Ontario.
-Learn more about the changing legislation and the impacts it has on the City and our community.
+The provincial government has introduced several pieces of legislation that aim to address the housing crisis in Ontario.
+Learn more about the changing legislation and its impacts on the City and our community.

 What are the key changes?

-The changes included in Bill 108 were intended to shorten approvals, encourage the building of a variety of housing types, and provide more clarity for how development levies are calculated.
-Bill 108 impacts the development process by changing:
+The changes included in Bill 108 are intended to shorten approvals, encourage the building of a variety of housing types, and provide more clarity for how development levies are calculated.
+Bill 108 impacts the development process by making changes to the following:

 - Added community benefit charges